iizukanao/picam/README.md

 #### Features

-- Capture video from Raspberry Pi Camera (up to 720p)
-- Encode the video to H.264 using hardware encoder
+- Capture video from Raspberry Pi Camera (up to 720p) and encode it to H.264 using hardware encoder
-- Capture audio from USB microphone via ALSA
-- Encode the audio to AAC-LC using libavcodec
+- Capture audio from USB microphone via ALSA and encode it to AAC-LC using libavcodec (FFmpeg)
-- Mux video and audio stream into MPEG-TS format
-- Segment MPEG-TS and produce the files for HTTP Live Streaming
+- Record to an MPEG-TS file
-- Optional encryption for HTTP Live Streaming
+- Built-in support for HTTP Live Streaming with optional encryption
-- PTS/DTS alignment
-- Audio/video sync within 30 milliseconds on normal condition
-- Start/stop recording and MPEG-TS file output via file hooks
-- Start recording from 5 seconds before
-- Mute/unmute via file hooks
-- Supports audio+video and video-only recording
-- Auto exposure adjustment
-- Send H.264/AAC data with timestamps via UNIX domain socket to another process
+- If USB microphone is not available, it only records the video

 ### Required hardware